ifrycolorado/ClassTimeTrackingAnalysis/README.md

 * **Reading**: Any note-taking activity.
 This includes watching videos and reading lessons.
 * **Research**: Any type of open-ended, exploratory research.
   * This includes literature reviews,
   * This is not the same as reading.
-From my perspective, reading distills content without the creation of new ideas, while research synthesizes topics and creates something new.
+Reading distills content without the creation of new ideas, while research synthesizes topics and creates something new.
 * **Implementing**: Any configuration task that does not require specific skills.
   * This includes IDE configuration, LMS configuration, etc.
 * **Assessments**: Any assessment taken outside of class.
 This includes quizzes and exams.